Jaffulee/Bike-points-api/README.md

   AWS_BUCKET_NAME="your_target_bucket_name"
   ```

-Also contains proof of concept orchestration scripts, and an example sql silver layer script
+Also contains proof of concept orchestration scripts, and an example sql silver layer script.
+Note that the Kestra script uses unencrypted KV stores, which is not best practise - treat this as an exercise in demonstrating the conceptual approach to orchestrating a Python script.